-This chapter is most closely associated with the demands of the 2017 edition of the CICM Part One Syllabus document, which expects the trainees to “describe the physiological consequences of intermittent positive pressure ventilation and positive end-expiratory pressure“.
+This chapter is most closely associated with the demands of Section F10(i) of the 2023 CICM Primary Syllabus, which expects the trainees to “describe the physiological consequences of intermittent positive pressure ventilation and positive end-expiratory pressure“.
 Even if the college had ever asked any questions about this in the exams (which they haven’t), the focus would usually be on the intrathoracic organs most immediately squished by the added pressure, them being the heart and lungs.
 The changes in the function of these systems have a tendency to overwhelm the discussion of the effects of positive pressure ventilation.
 However, one also needs to acknowledge that mechanical ventilation has effects on multiple other organ systems.
 These effects are generally closely tied to the systemic haemodynamic effects of positive pressure ventilation and the neurohormonal responses to them, which renders the authors’ constant references to the “extrathoracic effects” of positive pressure ventilation increasingly inaccurate and ridiculous.
 Compounding the matter further, the chapter digresses extensively into some intrathoracic matters (such as the lymphatic drainage of the lungs), but for some reason not into others.
 What of the thymus?
 Perfusion of the spinal cord?
 What are the effects of positive pressure ventilation on the massive retrosternal goitre, and where would be an appropriate place for that discussion?
 Further digressions into that territory would be fruitless and wasteful of the exam candidates' precious time.
 The author is not oblivious to the reader’s annoyance arising from these abuses but is indifferent to it.

 In summary, the non-cardiopulmonary effects of positive pressure ventilation include:

 - Raised intracranial pressure, if the PEEP is very high

 - Water retention due to increased ADH release and aldosterone secretion